What is the Immune System and the Role of Endocannabinoid System

 The ECS refers to a collection of cell receptors and corresponding molecules, which leads into an important point.
 The ECS is the name for a series of cell receptors that respond to certain agonists within our bodies.
 The primary cell receptors that make up the ECS consist of Cannabinoid Receptor 1 (CB1) and Cannabinoid Receptor 2 (CB2) but more continued to be studied.

-Rather than referring to these receptors as CB1 and CB2, people often refer to them as endocannabinoids.
-Primary endocannabinoid receptors are throughout the body including; the brain, organs, connective tissues, glands, immune cells, and at the intersection of the body’s different systems.
+Primary endocannabinoid receptors are located throughout the body including; the brain, organs, connective tissues, glands, immune cells, and at the intersection of the body’s different systems.
 As a result, this allows for communication and coordination between different cell types.

 However, specific cannabinoid receptors are more concentrated in certain regions of the body.
 For example, CB1 receptors are highly abundant within the central nervous system.
 Whereas, CB2 receptors are on immune cells, in the Gastrointestinal Tract, and within the peripheral nervous system.